junxit/us-congress-bills-113/bill.md

   >     - **(D)** coordinate all Federal post-windstorm investigations; and
   >     - **(E)** when warranted by research or investigative findings, issue recommendations to assist in informing the development of model codes, and provide information to Congress on the use of such recommendations.
   >   - **(2)** *National Institute of Standards and Technology* In addition to the lead agency responsibilities described under paragraph (1), the National Institute of Standards and Technology shall be responsible for carrying out research and development to improve model building codes, voluntary standards, and best practices for the design, construction, and retrofit of buildings, structures, and lifelines.
-  >   - **(3)** *National Science Foundation* The National Science Foundation shall support research in engineering and the atmospheric sciences to improve the understanding of the behavior of windstorms and their impact on buildings, structures, and lifelines.
+  >   - **(3)** *National science foundation* The National Science Foundation shall support research in—
+  >     - **(A)** engineering and the atmospheric sciences to improve the understanding of the behavior of windstorms and their impact on buildings, structures, and lifelines; and
+  >     - **(B)** economic and social factors influencing windstorm risk reduction measures.
   >   - **(4)** *National Oceanic and Atmospheric Administration* The National Oceanic and Atmospheric Administration shall support atmospheric sciences research to improve the understanding of the behavior of windstorms and their impact on buildings, structures, and lifelines.
+  >   - **(5)** *Federal emergency management agency* The Federal Emergency Management Agency shall—
+  >     - **(A)** support—
+  >       - **(i)** the development of risk assessment tools and effective mitigation techniques;
+  >       - **(ii)** windstorm-related data collection and analysis;
+  >       - **(iii)** public outreach and information dissemination; and
-  >   - **(5)** *Federal Emergency Management Agency* The Federal Emergency Management Agency shall support the development of risk assessment tools and effective mitigation techniques, windstorm-related data collection and analysis, public outreach, information dissemination, and implementation of mitigation measures consistent with the Agency’s all-hazards approach.
+  >       - **(iv)** promotion of the adoption of windstorm preparedness and mitigation measures, including for households, businesses, and communities, consistent with the Agency’s all-hazards approach; and
+  >     - **(B)** work closely with national standards and model building code organizations, in conjunction with the National Institute of Standards and Technology, to promote the implementation of research results and promote better building practices within the building design and construction industry, including architects, engineers, contractors, builders, and inspectors.

-- **(2)** by redesignating subsection (d) as subsection (c);
+- **(2)** by redesignating subsection (d) as subsection (c), and by striking subsections (e) and (f); and
-- **(3)** by inserting after subsection (c), as so redesignated, the following new subsection:
+- **(3)** by inserting after subsection (c), as so redesignated, the following new subsections:
+  > - **(d)** *Budget activities* The Director of the National Institute of Standards and Technology, the Director of the National Science Foundation, the Director of the National Oceanic and Atmospheric Administration, and the Director of the Federal Emergency Management Agency shall each include in their agency’s annual budget request to Congress a description of their agency’s projected activities under the Program for the fiscal year covered by the budget request, along with an assessment of what they plan to spend on those activities for that fiscal year.
-  > - **(d)** *Interagency Coordinating Committee on Windstorm Impact Reduction*
+  > - **(e)** *Interagency Coordinating Committee on Windstorm Impact Reduction*
   >   - **(1)** *Establishment* There is established an Interagency Coordinating Committee on Windstorm Impact Reduction, chaired by the Director.
   >   - **(2)** *Membership* In addition to the chair, the Committee shall be composed of—
   >     - **(A)** the heads of—